 Instead, send follow-up emails to your donors who give this way.
 Let them know what they “bought,” what it will accomplish, and who it will help.
 Thank them sincerely for their gift!
 It’s not quite the same as getting a highly-anticipated package in the mail, but it’s still a wonderful experience.

 You can do so much with an online fundraising store!
 Selling merchandise is a tried-and-true tactic, but there’s plenty of room to get creative.
-Sell sponsorships, supplies, memorial items, and more—just be sure you plan ahead, follow these tips, and have a plan for communicating with your supporters at every turn.
+Sell sponsorships, donated items, supplies, memorial items, and more—just be sure you plan ahead, follow these tips, and have a plan for communicating with your supporters at every turn.

 Like what you see?